stjude-rust-labs/wdl/lint-rules.md

 ### `version_declaration_placement`

 The WDL version declaration is required for any v1 WDL document to be parsed.
 A missing version declaration will result in a validation error.
 However an incorrect placement of the decleration will be considered a lint warning.
-The version decleration should be the very first line in the document, unless there are header comments.
-In which case, there should be a blank line between the header and the version declaration.
+The version decleration should be the very first line in the document, unless there are preamble comments.
+In which case, there should be a blank line between the preamble and the version declaration.
 There should _always_ be a blank line following the version declaration.

 **Group**: `spacing`